esaracco/wopits/app/doc/README.md

 **wopits is multilingual free software under GPL license with which you can manage all kinds of projects just using sticky notes** to share and collaborate with other users simultaneously.

-It is possible to edit several post-its walls at the same time, to add attachments, to insert images, to create relationships etc.
+It is possible to edit several walls of sticky notes at the same time, to add attachments, to insert images, to create relationships etc.

 Group management makes it possible to finely control the sharing of data, and a chat is available for each of the walls.